National Association for the over 40 year old racing cyclist

 Is the traffic on the roads likely to be heavy?

 The safety of riders is carefully considered when deciding whether a course is used for a time trial.
 Some events do involve riding on dual-carriageways but the traffic is expected to be relatively light.
 Some of the events are entirely on single-carriageway roads.
-If you are particularly concerned about this, please look at the course descriptions carefully before selecting an event.
+If you are particularly concerned about this, please ask other riders you know if they are familiar with the course or contact the event organiser.

 What should I wear?

-The CTT does have some rules about what can be worn in open time-trials – probably rather out of date but you should be aware that you could be prevented from starting unless your clothing complies.
-Basically, ordinary cycling shorts to mid-thigh, and an ordinary cycling jersey with sleeves (or any other clothing which covers the body in the same way) are acceptable.
-Bare-shouldered cycling attire which is the current fashion for triathletes is not, unfortunately, allowed.
+The CTT does have some rules about what can be worn in open time-trials.
+Basically, ordinary cycling shorts to at least mid-thigh, and an ordinary cycling jersey with sleeves (or any other clothing which covers the body in the same way) are acceptable.
+Bare-shouldered cycling attire which is the current fashion for triathletes is not allowed.
 Also, you should not wear clothing showing commercial sponsorship unless your club is a sponsored club.
 Clothing rules are more relaxed for club events.
+In all cases you will be required to wear a helmet.

 Where can I get details of the exact route?